VincentCusson/vincentcusson.github.io/_portfolio/pointDO.md

 Presented in 2019 at Chambord Castle.

-You can more information the project [here](https://chambord.nxigestatio.org/).
+You can find more information on the project [here](https://chambord.nxigestatio.org/).